Meet Gregory Bundschoks:

 CEO of CEHort

-I grew up on a hog farm.
-That experience drew the connection between the quality of the ingestion and the health of the organism.
-Also, a few injuries developed an intimate relationship to healthcare and what that term really means.
-How does a nation truly care for its people?
-In order to truly understand what it means to be healthy in a commercially oriented world, many hours were spent in the law library.
+In order to understand what it means to be healthy in a commercially oriented world, many hours were spent in the law library.
 How does a government offer "security of the person" and where does the quality of the population's ingestions fit into that security?

 Security, in my opinion, starts with food and the quality of that ingestion.
 Food is a national security issue.
 How insecure is a hungry population unable to access food?
 Ever see people reaching over one another to get a serving of rice or water when they haven't eaten in a few days?

 When learning about plants, a diversity of background offered a unique view of how to evolve this human/plant relationship.
 In 2023, I was approached to design and build a vertical farm.
 It wasn't just a vertical farm.
 It was likely one of the largest vertical farm projects to be, in the world.
-It will likely not come to fruition given the decisions of the client, but this work evolved to develop the spreadsheets around plant cultivation optimization.
+It will likely not come to fruition given the decisions of the client, but this work evolved to develop the spreadsheets for plant cultivation optimization.

 This is where optimizing the entire cultivation process related to indoor growing environments to feed more people, fresher, more flavourful, and nutrient-dense produce, came from.